ff6347/ff6347.github.io/_posts/2018-04-06-my-rant-on-overtooling.md

 ---
 layout: post
 title: My Rant on Development Practices
-date: 01.08.2017
+date: 06.04.2018
-published: False
+published: true
-tags: [development, university, rant, javascript]
+tags: [development, university, javascript]
-categories: [development]
+categories: [rant]
 ---

+*!Note: I wrote this actually on 01.08.2017 but never published it.
+So here it goes!*

 There are already a lot of rants about the state of (over)tooling, development style, scalability and what not.
 This is not news.
 My rant is aimed at my realm[^8].
 The University.